polyaxon/polyaxon/site/docs/core/python-library/index.md

 This module includes a client that can be used to interact with Polyaxon API in a programmatic way.

- * [Client Reference](/docs/core/python-library/polyaxon-client/): Auto-configurable and high level base client that abstract the need to set a configuration for each service.
+ * [Client Reference](/docs/core/python-library/polyaxon-client/): Auto-configurable and high-level base client that abstract the need to set a configuration for each service.
  * [Project Client](/docs/core/python-library/polyaxon-client/): A client to communicate with Polyaxon projects endpoints.
  * [Run Client](/docs/core/python-library/run-client/): A client to communicate with Polyaxon runs endpoints.